CISSP-Study-Resources

 • Threat Events: accidential occurrences and intentinoal exploitations of vulnerabilities

-• Threat Vectors: AKA attack vector is the path or means by which an attack or attacker can gain access to a target in order to cause harm
+• Threat Vectors: (AKA attack vector) is the path or means by which an attack or attacker can gain access to a target in order to cause harm

-• Exposure: being susceptible to asset loss because of a threat; the potential for harm to occur; quantitative risk analysis value of exposure factor (EF) is derived from this concept
+• Exposure: being susceptible to asset loss because of a threat; the potential for harm to occur

 • Risk: the possiblity or likelihood that a threat will exploit a vulnerability to cause harm to an asset and the severity of damage that could result; the > the potential harm, the > the risk